MinekiNeko19/project01shell/README.md

 - redirection using >,<,>>,<<

 **Eek!
 Bugs!!**
-- [ ] Cd may print an error even after properly moving directories
-- [ ] putting extra spaces at the end of a line will break the shell
+- [X] putting extra spaces at the end of a line will break the shell
-- [ ] can't do redirection <,>,<<,>> in the same line

 **WIP**
 - [ ] signal handling
 _Optional_
 - [ ] piping multiple times in one line
-- [ ] unrestricted ordering and locations of redirectoin
+- [ ] unrestricted ordering and locations of redirection
-- [ ] colored shell prompting
+- [X] colored shell prompting